sajinmp/sajinmp.github.io/_posts/2015-09-10-dynamic-select-in-rails.md

 layout: post
 title: 'Dynamic Select in Rails'
 date: 2015-09-10 16:45:52
+keywords: 'dynamic select, select tag, rails, dynamic select in rails, dependent select tag rails'
+description: 'I was trying to setup dynamic select boxes in rails.
+At the begining I tried to use `collection_select` form helper to setup both the select boxes.
+I was planning to do the filtering using JS.'
 ---
 Last week I was trying to setup dynamic select boxes in rails.
 At the begining I tried to use `collection_select` form helper to setup both the select boxes.
 I was planning to do the filtering using JS.
 But I was unsuccessful in that.
 Then while I went through the rails API, I read about `grouped_collection_select` which can filter the data automatically if the relation is defined.
 So i wanted to use that.